Your Graduation Day

-Following each congregation there will be cohort photographs.
+Following each congregation there will be a congregation photograph.
 You can also continue your celebrations at the College Receptions

-You can order and collect (around 15min wait) a DVD of your congregation from the Library on the Bay Campus.
+You can order and collect (around 15min wait) a DVD/USB of your congregation from the Library on the Bay Campus.

 If you are unable to attend your congregation due to unforeseen circumstances please let us know at your earliest convenience.